najmulhussainnj/Processor-/README.md

             $ cd $SHAKTI_HOME
             $ make linux_bsim

-    The make linux_bluesim command will begin running the bluesim simulation
+    The make linux_bsim command will begin running the bluesim simulation.
+The log of the kernel execution will be in the file: app_log

 More details to follow.. :)